We made it to another January!

 Another New Year, another chance to reflect on the past, to start over, and to think fresh thoughts about the future.
 Of course, we have the ability to reflect, start over, and think fresh every day, but there’s something about hanging a new calendar on the wall (or turning the page on your electronic one) that invites these activities.
 Besides, they’re a few of our favorite New Year’s traditions.

-There are traditions I’m less enthusiastic about—resolutions, for example.
-Last year I wrote about goals.
-But this year I think I’m going to take one step back from all the eager (and eventually discarded) attempts to control my life.
+There are traditions I’m less enthusiastic about — resolutions, for example.
+This year I’m going to take one step back from all the eager (and eventually discarded) attempts to control my life.
 I have learned that I can take one day at a time and still achieve quite a lot.

-Jan 1: If you were to sum up 2013 in one word, what’s the first word that pops into your mind?
+Jan 1: If you were to sum up last year in one word, what’s the first word that pops into your mind?
 What events, emotions, and attitudes are expressed in that word?
-Now what’s the second word that sums up your year?
-Explore the reasons these words are significant for 2013.
+Now, what’s the second word that sums up your year?
+Explore the reasons these words are significant.

-Jan 3: Make a list of things you learned in 2013.
+Jan 3: Make a list of things you learned last year.
 Do you want to expand or learn more in any one area?
 Circle that item and write about why you want to learn more about it.

-Jan 4: What relationships have meant the most to you in 2013?
+Jan 4: What relationships have meant the most to you during the previous year?
 Who was your most positive influence?
 What about that person brought out the best in you?
 Who do you influence?
-What kinds of relationships to you want to change or create in 2014, and with whom?
+What kinds of relationships do you want to change or create this year, and with whom?